top of page

 About Me

 The arts have always been a significant part of my life.
-Over the years, I have deepened my studies and practice in creative movement and drama.
+My experience has led me to see that the arts can be a life force and a profound means of healing.
+Over the years, I have deepened my studies and practice in creative movement and drama, with a strong interest in the creative process as a means of exploration, expression and self-discovery.

-Additionally, I trained in authentic movement (a contemplative creative movement practice influenced by Jungian Psychology and mindfulness meditation).
+Additionally, I trained in Authentic Movement (a contemplative creative movement practice influenced by Jungian Psychology and mindfulness meditation).
 I completed the foundation course in Group Analysis at the Institute of Group Analysis and a postgraduate diploma in Creative Supervision at the London Centre for Psychodrama.

 PROFESSIONAL MEMBERSHIPS AND ACCREDITATIONS